SquareGPS/navixy-api/docs/panel-api/resources/tracker.md

 1. Tracker:
     1. is not removed
-    1. belongs to the dealer’s user
+    1. belongs to the dealer's user
     1. is not a clone
 1. `t1.tariff_id != t2.tariff_id`, i.e. it is impossible to change for the same tariff
 1. `t1.dealer_id = t2.dealer_id = dealer.effectiveDealerId`, i.e. both tariffs belong to the current dealer